Valerius Flaccus

 Life

-There is almost no biographical information on Valerius Flaccus.
-The manuscripts list his name as Gaius Valerius Flaccus Balbus Setinus.
+There is almost no biographical information on Gaius Valerius Flaccus.
+A manuscript from the Vatican adds the additional names Balbus Setinus.
 There’s one reference from Quintilian (Inst.
 Orat.
-10.1.190) that implies his death was in or shortly before 92 CE.
+10.1.190) that implies his death was shortly before 92 CE.

 Works